Malawian diaspora: Malawians in the Americas

 There are Malawians living in the North America, Central America and Latin America.
 In the United States there is a significant number of Malawians, and various cultural organizations and start-up stores have opened in the U.S. that cater to Malawians living there, and promote Malawian culture.
 The oldest of these being the Malawi Washington Association.
 African immigrants in the United States are part of the most educated group in the United States.
 Out of this group, Malawians rank amongst the top five countries from Africa reporting a high school diploma or more.
 This means that Malawians are contributing towards development through skilled labor in the United States and Canada.

 Malawians in Europe

-Malawians in Europe largely reside in the United Kingdom since Malawi was a former colony of Britain.
-Many of the Malawians in the UK are health workers, particularly doctors.
+Malawians in Europe largely reside in the United Kingdom since Malawi was a former British colony.
+Many Malawians living in the UK are work in the healthcare sector.
 There are currently more than 250 Malawian doctors in Manchester.
 Malawians in the UK have managed to take interest in the politics and policies of Malawi and exert their influence in their host country.
-As an example, they successfully campaigned against the U.S.-based Hunger Project's awarding of a Food Prize to President Bingu wa Mutharika.
-Their involvement has led to reaction from Mutharika, who accused the diaspora at large of tarnishing the image of his government and the country to multinational organizations.
+As an example, they successfully campaigned against the US-based Hunger Project's awarding of a Food Prize to President Bingu wa Mutharika.
+Their involvement has led to reaction from Mutharika, who accused the diaspora at large of tarnishing the image of his government and the country to multinational organisations.

-Malawians in Scotland have been finding methods to help promote development in their home country by forming an organization to create a skills exchange in Malawi called MIND.
+Malawians in Scotland have been finding methods to help promote development in their home country by forming an organisation to create a skills exchange in Malawi called MIND.

+There is also a small community of Malawian-born people residing in Portugal as of 2020 according to IOM estimates.
+There are around 521 people born in Malawi living in Portugal.